Try these tips to keep your balance, or re-balance yourself.*

 People with strong family or social connections are generally healthier than those who lack a support network.
 Make plans with supportive family members and friends, or seek out activities where you can meet new people, such as a club, class or support group.

 Volunteer your time and energy to help someone else.
 You'll feel good about doing something tangible to help someone in need — and it's a great way to meet new people.
-See Fun Things to Do in Ann Arbor for Peanuts (PDF) for ideas.
+See Fun and Cheap Things to do in Ann Arbor for ideas.

 5. Learn how to deal with stress: